 *4.328 To perform such other and further duties as the Board by resolution, may require.

 4.33 Absence.
-In the event the Clerk or his/her duly appointed deputy is absent from a meeting of the Board, the Chairperson with the approval of a majority of the Commissioners present and voting, shall appoint another person to act as temporary clerk until the Clerk or his/her duly appointed deputy arrives.
+In the event the Clerk or his/her duly appointed deputy is absent from a meeting of the Board, the Chair with the approval of a majority of the Commissioners present and voting, shall appoint another person to act as temporary clerk until the Clerk or his/her duly appointed deputy arrives.

 4.4 Parliamentarian.
-The Prosecuting Attorney of the County or his/her designated deputy or such other person as may be designated by a majority of the Board, shall advise the Chairperson and the Board of Commissioners regarding questions of parliamentary procedures.
+The Prosecuting Attorney of the County or his/her designated deputy or such other person as may be designated by a majority of the Board, shall advise the Chair and the Board of Commissioners regarding questions of parliamentary procedures.

 4.51 Board Departments and Responsibilities.

 4.511 In the interests of efficient and effective administration and supervision of Board responsibilities and of service to the people of Delta County, all county offices, committees, commissions, boards, and agencies shall be grouped under one of the following department headings and department assignments, and responsibilities shall be as follows unless otherwise designated by action of the Board of Commissioners.

 4.5112 BUDGET AND FINANCE DEPARTMENT:

 4.5113 PUBLIC SAFETY & JUDICIAL SERVICES DEPT: